 Before we entered the stream our guide was very talkative, but his tone changed as we entered this smaller area.
 He was quiet and searching the sky.
 I followed suit, slowing my paddle and looking to my left and right for what could be hidden in the brush around us.

-Apparently there are several Bald Eagles that live in this area in Virginia Beach, an area I wouldn’t have normally considered for having Bald Eagles.
-When I thought of Virginia Beach, I only really considered the beach culture, completely missing out on the marine estuaries in the surrounding miles.
+Apparently there are several Bald Eagles that reside in Virginia Beach, an area I only really considered for having beach culture, completely missing out on the marine estuaries in the surrounding miles.

 There are some animal encounters and sightings that are so rare that only a few people in their lives have the pleasure of experiencing.
 When the animal becomes endangered those sightings become even less.
 The Bald Eagle is one of those animal encounters that happily is changing so that more people can view them in their natural habitats.
 Our guide told us how he doesn’t tell people about the Bald Eagle sightings because he doesn’t want to get their hopes up, but that usually his tours will see at least one on a trip.